 All artwork labels must be typed and should be the same size and contain the same information (title, name, medium).
 Use a readable font style such as Arial or Times New Roman and font size no smaller than 14 points.
 Be consistent with placement of the labels.
 Label hanging height should not exceed 54”.
 The label design and material must be approved by AARC staff prior to installation.
 Pricelist and number pins are not accepted.

 The AARC will ensure that exhibit space and walls are ready for hanging prior to installation of work.
-All artwork must be removed from the premises by the close date unless other arrangements have been made with AARC staff.
+All artwork must be removed from the premises by end of day on the scheduled de-install date unless other arrangements have been made with AARC staff.
 AARC staff will inspect space to ensure gallery is ready for the next show.

 Publicity and promotion